OnePageCRM/OnePageCRM.github.io/_posts/2020-03-14-using-momentjs-to-manage-dates-and-times-easily.md

     src="/assets/images/managejs/NA_Quick_select.jpg">
 </div>

-After doing some initial research, I realized that the best way to implement this feature was to use a lightweight and powerful library called [MomentJS](https://momentjs.com/){:target="_blank"}.
-In this post, I want to highlight some of the great features of MomentJS and my experience working with it.
+After doing some initial research, I realized that the best way to implement this feature was to use a lightweight and powerful library called [`MomentJS`](https://momentjs.com/){:target="_blank"}.
+In this post, I want to highlight some of the great features of `MomentJS` and my experience working with it.

-First, you need to install the library using package manager, I used [npm](https://www.npmjs.com/package/moment){:target="_blank"}
+First, you need to install the library using a package management tool.
+I used [npm](https://www.npmjs.com/package/moment){:target="_blank"}:

 ```coffeescript
 npm install moment
 ```
 <br/>

-Don't forget to include it
+Don't forget to include it:

 ```coffeescript
 var moment = require('moment')
 ```
 <br/>

-Simply call `moment` in your code
+Simply call `moment` in your code:

 ```coffeescript
 moment() # -> Moment {...}
 ```
 <br/>

-It returns a MomentJS object that points to the current date and time.
+It returns a `MomentJS` object that points to the current date and time.
-This call is equal to
+This call is equal to:

 ```coffeescript
 moment(new Date()) # -> Moment {...}
 ```
 <br/>
-Now, you can consume it per your needs.
+Now, you can consume it as per your needs.
-For example, you want to display date and time in user prefered format, then call `format` method
+For example, you want to display date and time in some user preferred format, then call the `format` method:

 ```coffeescript
 moment().format("MM/DD/YYYY") # -> "02/06/2020"
 moment().format("HH:mm") # -> "16:26"
 ```
 <br/>
-Method `format` is widely used to display dates for users in an appropriate way.
+The method `format` is widely used to display dates for users in an appropriate way.
 It can be used for debugging purposes as well.
-For example, when you need to quickly convert MomentJS object to string and check the date or time value, just call `format` without any parameter
+For example, when you need to quickly convert a `MomentJS` object to string and check the date or time value, just call `format` without any parameter:

 ```coffeescript
 moment().format() # -> "2020-02-12T18:09:06+03:00"
 ```
 <br/>
-Local formats are also useful because it is short to write.
-But remember that the date and time will be shown in local time.
+Local formats are also useful, and quite easy to output (but remember that the date and time will be shown in local time!):

 ```coffeescript
 moment().format('L')  # -> "02/07/2020" month/day/year